Nursery R & V 2025 - 2026

 Reminders:

-As we are now heading into Autumn please send a coat with your child everyday as the weather can change and be sunny in the morning but may rain in the afternoon.
+As we are now in Winter please send a coat with your child everyday as the weather can change and be sunny in the morning but may rain in the afternoon.
 Please make sure your child is bringing a water bottle to school which they can access throughout the day to stay hydrated.

 As the weather is changeable please also make sure with you are sending appropriate colder weather items e.g. hats, gloves, mittens ….